 In general, there is a two year statute of limitations for medical malpractice claims in Texas.
 This means that a medical malpractice suit must be filed no later than two years after the negligent act or omission occurred, or it is barred by the statute of limitations and cannot be brought.

 There are a few exceptions to the two year statute of limitations for Texas medical malpractice cases.
-However, the law regarding the statute of limitations for Texas medical malpractice claims is complicated, so it is always best to consult a qualified medical malpractice lawyer to determine the appropriate statute of limitations for your facts.
+However, the law regarding the statute of limitations is complicated, so it is always best to consult a qualified medical malpractice lawyer to determine the appropriate statute of limitations for your facts.

 Injured Party is a Minor

 As with many areas of the law, the law regarding statutes of limitations for minors is complicated and, in some instances, unsettled.
 The Texas medical malpractice statute provides that a minor has until age 14 to file suit.
 The Texas Supreme Court held in Weiner v.
 Wasson that the predecessor medical malpractice statute unconstitutionally barred minors from filing suit during their minority, thus giving minors until age 20 to file suit.
 But the Texas Supreme Court has not addressed the constitutionality of the current statutory provision which—like the predecessor statute—gave minors only until age 14.